OpenYield: An Open-Source SRAM Yield Analysis and Optimization Benchmark Suite: Experimental Results

 \autoref{tab:delay_power_comparison_grouped} summarizes key delay and power metrics for read and write operations under these two modeling conditions.

-For read operations, critical delay components associated with peripherals like precharge time ($T_\text{PRECH}=1.0853$ns) and wordline drive time ($T_\text{WLDRV}=0.2283$ns) are inherently captured.
-Furthermore, the bitline related delay ($T_\text{BL}$) shows an increase of $4.8\times$ with peripherals (0.8523ns $\rightarrow$ 4.0864ns).
+For read operations, critical delay components associated with peripherals like precharge time and wordline drive time are inherently captured.
+Furthermore, the read delay ($T_\text{DEC}+T_\text{PRECH}+T_\text{WLDRV}+T_\text{BL}$) shows an increase of {$2.3\times$ with peripherals (0.2906ns $\rightarrow$ 0.6696ns)}.
 This highlights the considerable loading and delay contributions from components like sense amplifiers and column multiplexers.
-Read power consumption ($P_{\text{READ}}$) is also markedly higher with peripherals: average $P_{\text{READ}}$ increases by $5.4\times$ (0.8757mW $\rightarrow$ 4.7073mW), and dynamic $P_{\text{READ}}$ by $2.0\times$.
+Read power consumption ($P_{\text{READ}}$) is also markedly higher with peripherals: average $P_{\text{READ}}$ increases by {$1.28\times$, and dynamic $P_{\text{READ}}$ by $1.33\times$}.